eleda77/eleda77.github.io/docs/vocab_list.md

 **delectation** - pleasure and delight

+**delirium tremens** - a rapid onset of confusion usually caused by withdrawal from alcohol

 **demesne** - the part of a lord's land that he kept for his own use; property or territory

 **demimonde** - a class of women considered to be of doubtful social standing and morality; a group of people on the fringes of respectable society